-- A copy of your homeowner’s insurance or a copy of a recent insurance bill.
+- A copy of applicant’s homeowner’s insurance declarations page, or a copy of a recent insurance bill.

-- Applicants will show income within designated San Luis Obispo Affordable Housing Standard limits (very low to low-income per household size).
+- Applicants will show income within very-low to low income per household size according to the San Luis Obispo Affordable Housing Standard limits.
 All adults living in the house who are over the age of 18 must submit an income document (or prove current student status) showing name and address.
 Income verification must include a copy of the most recent tax return AND one or more of the following, as applicable: monthly social security receipts, other retirement income receipts, employment check stubs, and/or benefits for children.

 - Be willing and able to partner with Habitat by providing sweat equity toward the project.
 Sweat equity includes working with the volunteers on the repairs of your home.
 Seniors and persons with serious medical conditions may complete this requirement by doing alternative activities such as signing in volunteers or providing water and snacks.